 Eastern Transvaal: White River, Kiepersol,Nelspruit, Hazyview and Kangwane

 12.1.1 Area Directors shall be elected by the members of that area, at the Annual General Meeting of the Association.

-One Director nominated by the Co-operative in each area which has packed me greatest average volume of levied litchis over the immediate preceding two seasons, and of which Cooperative he is either a Director or the Manager, provided that the area in which such Co-operative serves, packs at least 10% of the litchi crop levied by the Association.
+12.2 One Director nominated by the Co-operative in each area which has packed the greatest average volume of levied litchis over the immediate preceding two seasons, and of which Co-operative he is either a Director or the Manager, provided that the area in which such Co-operative serves, packs at least 10% of the litchi crop levied by the Association.